-Regarding the evaluation of the more recently-acquired data, staff notes that these data were collected as part of a coordinated seismic characterization effort that includes the currently proposed survey.
-During the past few months, PG&E has already modified its proposed survey in response to evaluating some of this recently-acquired data, and staff believes the currently proposed survey could be further reduced based on completing the full analysis of the recent data.
+Regarding the evaluation of the more recently-acquired data, the Commission notes that these data were collected as part of a coordinated seismic characterization effort that includes the currently proposed survey.
+During the past few months, PG&E has already modified its proposed survey in response to evaluating some of this recently-acquired data, and the Commission believes the currently proposed survey could be further reduced based on completing the full analysis of the recent data.
 Regarding the use of alternative survey techniques, the proposed project is subject to an investigation funded by the CPUC to independently evaluate the feasibility of alternative streamer and vessel configurations for conducting the survey.
-This independent review, which has not vet been completed, may lead to further reductions of the proposed survey extent or duration.
-However, without the results of this review, staff believes the Commission does not have sufficient information to determine whether the currently proposed survey is the least environmentally damaging alternative.
+This independent review, which has not yet been completed, may lead to further reductions of the proposed survey extent or duration.
+However, without the results of this review, the Commission does not have sufficient information to determine whether the currently proposed survey is the least environmentally damaging alternative.
 Finally, regarding the "no project" or "no project at this time" alternatives, it appears premature to conduct the currently proposed survey during the fall of 2012, as other ongoing data collection and analysis efforts by PG&E, the NRC, and USGS are likely to provide even better seismic characterization of the DCPP area in the near future and thereby potentially reduce the need, extent, or duration of the proposed survey.

-Based on the above, staff recommends the Commission find that the proposed project does not meet the first test of Section 30260, since there is insufficient information to determine that alternative locations are infeasible or more environmentally damaging.
-Because applying Section 30260 requires that a proposed project meet all three tests in order to be approved, if the project fails to meet the first test there is no need for the Commission to apply the two remaining tests.
+Based on the above, the Commission finds that the proposed project does not meet the first test of Section 30260, since there is insufficient information to determine that alternative locations are infeasible or more environmentally damaging.
+The Commission further finds that it has insufficient information to find that the proposed project meets the second and third tests of Section 30260.